 "Let us thank Him for both, let us take the weights as well as the wings, and thus divinely impelled, let us press on with faith and patience in our high and heavenly calling."
+(From "Streams in the Desert")

-That is only another way of putting it.
+That is only another way of stating the case.
 Light and power come from conflict.
-And so the Lord builds His House with the spoils of battle, and allows the enemy to remain for our overcoming, inward enemies and outward enemies, in order that He may get the beauty for His House, the glory for His House.
+And so the Lord builds His House with the spoils of battle, and allows the enemies to remain for our overcoming, inward enemies and outward enemies, in order that He may get the beauty and the glory for His House.

-The Lord lay His finger upon this word, and show us that He gives a vision, a revelation, a call; we respond and then reverses come in, difficulty, opposition which is no contradiction of God's revelation or call, but which is intended to bring us into something which is more than merely an emotional realm in relation to truth and service; into a place of strength where we can be counted upon.
-"I will build my church; and the gates of hades shall not prevail against it," because of its moral quality.
+The Lord lay His finger upon this word, and show us that when He gives a vision, an illumination, a call, we respond and then reverses come in.
+Difficulty and opposition are no contradiction of God's revelation or call, but are intended to bring us into something which is more than merely an emotional realm in relation to truth and service; they must bring into a place of strength where we can be counted upon.
+Says the Lord Jesus, "I will build my church; and the gates of hades shall not prevail against it" - because of its moral quality.
 Because of its moral virtue it is established for ever.